 How to get to Nakano Broadway

-By train -- JR Chuo line, Nakano station then 5 minutes walk
+By train -- JR Chuo line, Nakano station and a 5-minute walk

-By subway -- Tokyo Metro Tozai Line, Nakano station (T01) then 5 minutes walk
+By subway -- Tokyo Metro Tozai Line, Nakano station (T01) and a 5-minute walk

 Get your Japanese Yens free of charge